MarkJPerry/markjperry.github.io/_posts/2014-09-02-psexec-access-deined.md

 Until one of my team mentioned that when he remoted onto the server the Sophos Antivirus was showing one quarantined file.

-Sophos had quarantined "psexec.exe" and all that was needed was for me to authorise the exe in the Sophos control panel.
+Sophos had quarantined "psexec.exe" and all that was needed was for me to authorise the exe in the antivirus control panel.

 So just a gentle reminder to check the Antivirus before messing with the registry, secpol, folder permissions etc...